Imperial County Nursing Home Abuse Resources

 Nursing Home Elder Abuse and Neglect Resources

 Imperial County has only three of the nearly 1,200 nursing homes in the State of California.
 There are also five residential care facilities and assisted living facilities in Imperial County - mostly in the El Centro area - a small fraction of the more than 7,000 statewide.
+Our Imperial County nursing home abuse lawyers can bring claims on behalf of residents and family members affected by negligence or abuse.

 Who qualifies as an "Elder" under California law?